dimview/magnetophon/README.md

-magnetophon maintains two CSV files in current folder. magnetophon.csv contains one line per audio file with values of variables that went into decision whether to trigger notification. magnetophon.stats.csv contains hourly historical baseline.
+magnetophon maintains two CSV files in current folder. magnetophon.csv contains one line per audio file with values of variables that went into decision whether to trigger notification.
+This file is also read when magnetophon is started to restore historical baseline in memory. magnetophon.stats.csv contains hourly historical baseline.